What is Consulting?

 - Career in Consulting (articles about market sizing questions and sample cases)

-- Vault Case Interview Practice Guide (access Vault for free with Creighton email address)
+- Vault Case Interview Practice Guide (access Vault with NetID & Blue Password)

 - Management Consulting Case Interviews (organized by type, industry & employer)